Page cover image

 3. Surplus (e.g., 500 AmbientAGI tokens) → Buy Agent Token

-• The remaining portion of the fee (e.g., 500 tokens) is swapped (via a DEX or internal mechanism) for the newly minted “Agent Token.”
+• The remaining portion of the fee (e.g., 500 Ambient AGI tokens) is swapped (via a DEX or internal mechanism) for the newly minted “Agent Token.”

 • This token is specific to the deployed agent and represents ownership, governance, or utility.